 - The HCA program is current and reflects changes in knowledge and practice generally accepted in the health care administration community.

-In addition to the MHA degree, the HCA program offers a certificate program, a MBA/MHA program agreement with the University of St. Thomas and a program for applicants who already hold M.B.As.
+In addition to the MHA and Executive MHA degrees, the HCA program offers a certificate program, a MBA/MHA program agreement with the University of St. Thomas and a program for applicants who already hold MBAs.
 Please contact us before submitting the application.